fynks/awesome-android-root/docs/contributing.md

+---
+title: Contribution Guidelines
+layout: doc
+description: "Detailed guidelines for contributing to the Awesome Android Root collection.
+Learn how to add root apps, Magisk modules, and LSPosed tweaks following our formatting standards.
+Includes step-by-step instructions for submissions, quality requirements, and markdown formatting rules."

+---
 # Contribution Guidelines

 Thank you for contributing to **Awesome Android Root**.
 Please follow these guidelines to make your additions consistent and helpful.